Introduction

 is an object whose keys are state names and whose values are states, each of one of the types documented here.

-Data Within Flows
+Data Within Runs

-Flow runs (individual invocations of a flow) manage a data payload which is passed from each state to the next.
+Runs manage a data payload which is passed from each state to the next.

 By default, the output of each state is written to the current payload, but